navinmotion/photoshop-bitmap-font-plugin/README.md

 * **Custom Fonts:** Load any .ttf or .otf file directly from your disk, or use system fonts.
 * **Effect Padding:** Automatically reserves extra space around glyphs to prevent clipping when applying Photoshop Layer Styles (Strokes, Shadows, Glows).
 * **Standard Export:** Exports .png atlases and .fnt (BMFont) metadata compatible with **Unity**, **Godot**, **Unreal Engine**, and other game frameworks.
+* **Photoshop Integration:**
-* **Photoshop Integration:** \* Creates a fully layered document from the generated atlas.
+  * Creates a fully layered document from the generated atlas.
   * Automatically slices glyphs into separate layers.
-  * Groups everything into a neatly organized Smart Object.
   * Supports iterative updates (overwrite existing doc).
 * **Global Adjustments:** Fine-tune xAdvance, xOffset, and yOffset globally for perfect alignment.